 The prohibition on the unauthorized practice of law (UPL) is an important piece of the US regulatory structure governing the delivery of legal services.
-It is a critical consideration for direct-to-consumer legal technology startups.
+It is a critical consideration for entrepreneurs developing scalable access to justice solutions.

 Identifying the UPL Landscape in Your State

 Where to Look

 UPL rules vary from state to state.
 And to make matters more complicated, the landscape of a state’s UPL rules might be scattered across the following sources (and potentially others):

 - Ethics Opinions (formal & informal)

 Finally, case law is where one can find much of the nuances of what constitutes the practice of law and the unauthorized practice of law.
 While some states consult the UPL decisions of other courts, it is important to review your state’s jurisprudence on these issues.

 The American Bar Association Center for Professional Responsibility maintains some resources that may be of use to entrepreneurs in the access to justice space.

 The 2021 Database of UPL Rules and Enforcement Authority by Jurisdiction (the last year listed as of January 2024) provides summary information on state UPL rules.